agateau/blog/2013/06/20/getting-started-on-kdepim/index.md

 - The spell-checker in the compose window is now easier to toggle on and off.
 If it looked like it couldn't be turned on for you, this should help.

 - The "Select folder" dialog (the one which pops up when you press J to jump to a folder or M or C to move or copy messages to a folder) received a few fixes.
-It no longer leaves the previous folder selected as it used to sometimes do.
-The code also now makes sure the folder tree always have an item selected when you type letters to filter its content.
+    - The folder tree now always have an item selected when you type letters to filter its content.
+    - <strike>It no longer leaves the previous folder selected as it used to sometimes do.</strike><br>
+    Update: this sentence was ambiguous, the dialog still remembers the last folder you selected with it.
+The change actually fixes a bug where sometimes after selecting a new folder with the dialog, the previously selected folder in the main window would not be unselected, leaving you with two folders selected (see [review request 111100](https://git.reviewboard.kde.org/r/111100/) for more details)

 ## More to come